Yennhinn/github-portfolio/README.md

 # Data Analyst Portfolio
 ## About me
-My name is Nguyen Ngoc Yen Nhi
+My name is Nguyen Ngoc Yen Nhi.
+I’m a final-year Business Analytics student with practical experience in data analysis, SQL, Python, Power BI, and machine learning.
+I’m looking for opportunities to apply my skills in real-world business problems and continue growing as a data professional.

 ## Projects
 ### Python
 #### 🏫 Scholarship Recommendation System